kamermanpr/covid_19_dataZA/README.md

 # COVID-19 data for South Africa

 Data obtained from the daily updates provided by the [National Institute for Communicable Diseases](http://www.nicd.ac.za/).

-The most up to date file is: _data.csv_.
-All other _data-yyyy-mm-dd.csv_ files contain the data up to the date specified in the file name.
+Records start from 2020-03-13, the date when regular updates to the country's COVID-19 stats started to be provided.

-The data start from 2020-03-13, and each file contains the following columns:
+All data are recorded in the _data.csv_ file, and the file contains the following columns:

 - _date_ - date of publication